Cloodot

 When skills are called

-Skills trigger in these scenarios:
+Skills run in these cases:

 Skill context